the-drunk-coder/megra/Tutorial/Appendix_B_Function_Reference.md

 ## `env` - Parameter Envelope

 Define an envelope on any parameter.
 Length of list of levels must be one more than length of list of durations.
+Durations are step based, so the absolute durations depend on the speed your generator runs at.

 ### Paramters